 Improved consistency delivers huge cost savings for Guinness

 Guinness’ Destination 2018 plan brought the organisation together in a consistent and coherent way.
-The strategy fundamentally redesigned the way Guinness was organised and the systems used, and it was in this context that the Benefit and Budgeting Calculator was adopted.
+The strategy fundamentally redesigned the way Guinness was organised and the systems used, and it was in this context that the Better Off Calculator was adopted.
 With improved communication, departments now work better and smarter together to ensure customers are more financially resilient.

 Marie Hardeman discusses how creating a more consistent approach across three core service areas has helped The Guinness Partnership better support their 140,000 tenants in preparation for Universal Credit.